General Show Information

 Calling all storytellers!
 We are now accepting submissions for Monday Night MarshStream’s summer series on an ongoing basis.

-HOW TO SUBMIT: Use the submission link below to submit your piece.
-Indicate whether you are submitting a 10-17 minute piece, or a more polished 30-40 minute piece.
-If you are having trouble submitting a piece through the link, or have any questions at all, please contact the Program Director at firstname.lastname@example.org.
-Happy Writing!
+HOW TO SUBMIT: Send your title, blurb, bio, and photo of either you or something that represents your piece to email@example.com.
+Indicate whether you are submitting a 10-17 minute piece, or a more polished 30-45 minute piece.
+If you have any questions at all, please contact the Program Director Alexa Almira at firstname.lastname@example.org.

 Monday Night MarshStream Schedule